dataswift/open-source-developer-portal/app/legals/HATDeX-Terms-of-Service.md

 - **"Date of Effective Termination of the Paid Services"** means the date of expiration of the term, as defined in Article 6.5.a, in which a user exercises its right to give notice of non-renewal in accordance with Article 6.5.c.
 - **"HAT Account"** means your account on the HAT identified by a username and protected by a password.
 - **"HATDeX"** means HAT Data Exchange Ltd, UK.
-- **"HAT Database"** or the **"HAT"** means the User's HubofAllThings database containing a data schema allowing for (i) the storage of data from any source without losing the structure specific to any such source, (ii) the combination of such data, and (iii) the provision of a structure for third party access to such data upon authorisation of the User.
+- **"HAT Database"** or the **"HAT"** means the User&#39;s HubofAllThings database containing a data schema allowing for (i) the storage of data from any source without losing the structure specific to any such source, (ii) the combination of such data, and (iii) the provision of a structure for third party access to such data upon authorisation of the User.
 - **"Indemnitees"** means, collectively, HATDeX, its affiliates, suppliers and distributors or any of their respective employees, agents, or suppliers.
 - **"Paid Services"** means the Services for which HATDeX requires a payment.
 - **"Privacy Policy"** means MarketSquare Privacy Policy applicable as of the date of your acceptance of the Terms.